Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs: Introduction

 To prove Theorem \ref{variation}, we use the dynamical construction of canonical K\"{a}hler-Einstein currents as in \cite{canonical}.
 But there is a major difference between the dyanamical construction here and the one in \cite{canonical}.

-The most naive way to construct canonical K\"{a}hler current by dynamical system of Bergman kernels is to replace the Hodge $\mathbb{Q}$-line bundle $(L,h_{L})$ in \cite{canonical} by $(D,|\sigma_{D}|^{-2})$, where $\sigma_{D}$ is a multivalued holomorphic section of the $\mathbb{Q}$-line bundle $D$ with divisor $D$.
+The most naive way to construct canonical K\"{a}hler current by a dynamical system of Bergman kernels is to replace the hermitian line bundle $(L,h_{L})$ in Section \ref{DC} by $(D,|\sigma_{D}|^{-2})$, where $\sigma_{D}$ is a multivalued holomorphic section of the $\mathbb{Q}$-line bundle $D$ with divisor $D$.
 Let $a$ denote the minimal positive integer such that $aD$ is Cartier.
 Then in the above naive dynamical construction (cf. Section \ref{DC}) we tensorize $(\mathcal{O}_{X}(aD),|\sigma_{D}|^{-2a})$ in every $a$-steps.
-But unfortunately this construction does not yeild the desired canonical K\"{a}hler-Einstein current, since $|\sigma_{D}|^{-2a}$ has too large singularities in general.
-Moreover the dynamical system itself is not well defined.
-Acturally this construction works only when $D$ is $\mathbb{Q}$-linear equivalent to a Cartier divisor essentially.
+But unfortunately this construction does not yield the desired canonical K\"{a}hler-Einstein current, since $|\sigma_{D}|^{-2a}$ has too large singularities in general.
+Moreover the dynamical system itself is not well defined in general.
+Actually this construction works only when $D$ is $\mathbb{Q}$-linear equivalent to a Cartier divisor essentially.

 To overcome this difficulty we consider a Ricci iteration and a family of dynamical systems of Bergman kernels associated with the Ricci iteration instead of a single dynamical system.